maleckicoa/Sparkify-Project/README.md

 - Set up all Environment Variables correctly

 2. In the Cloud (easier way)
-- You shold have an Amazon AWS account (All other requirements are handled by AWS)
+- You shold have an Amazon AWS account <br>
+(All other requirements are handled by AWS)

 ## Motivation<a name="motivation"></a>